-Even after reviewing this guide, it is important to read the official UCCS Researcher Manual.
-It includes the material in this guide as well as more in-depth information.
-The Researcher Manual is a great resource to visit.
+It is important to be familiar with both the official UCCS Researcher Manual and the IRB policies found in the Standard Operation Procedures (SOPs).
+They include the material in this guide as well as more in-depth information.
 Be sure to also work closely with your faculty advisor during all stages of your research.
-And, of course, you can always email irb@uccs.edu if you have questions about the IRB or the IRB process.
+Additionally, you can always email irb@uccs.edu if you have questions about the IRB or the IRB process.